 - Peer reviews for non-ICAHN member hospitals are $225/review.
 Due to the costs of mailing charts out-of-state, ICAHN does not offer an expedited review unless absolutely necessary.

-- Reviews are available for the following areas: general/family practice, mid-level providers, Certified Registered Nurse Anesthetists (CRNAs), surgery, internal medicine, radiology, obstetrics, emergency department, pediatrics, pain management, and orthopedics.
+- Reviews are available for the following practice areas: general/family medicine, advanced level practitioners, Certified Registered Nurse Anesthetists (CRNAs), surgery, internal medicine, radiology, obstetrics, emergency medicine, pediatrics, pain management, and orthopedics.

-- Accrediting and licensing organizations are comfortable working with ICAHN’s External Peer Review Network.
+- Accrediting and licensing organizations have expressed confidence in working with ICAHN’s External Peer Review Network.

-- Hospitals must sign the HIPAA Business Associate Contract Addendum and the ICAHN External Peer Review Network Agreement prior to their participation in the external peer review process.
+- Specialized contractual agreements must be signed (HIPAA Business Associate Contract Addendum and the ICAHN External Peer Review Network Agreement) prior to program participation

-- If someone disagrees with an initial review, the External Peer Review Network completes a second review at no additional cost.
+- Procedure for contested review: External Peer Review Network completes a second review at no additional cost

-- When setting up the out-of-state peer review services, plan for extra costs for contracts and other legal fees for each state added.
+- Consideration for the extra costs associated with out-of-state peer review requests, contracts and other legal fees for each state

 Forms for Adaptation